Overcoming Hallucinations with the Trustworthy Language Model

 Customer service chatbot

-TLM can power trustworthy chatbots that answer the 80% of questions where they are confident, but where they escalate to a human if they’re unsure about a response rather than hallucinating one (like in the Air Canada case).
-This can be done simply by routing the question to a human when the trustworthiness score falls below a chosen threshold.
+TLM powers trustworthy chatbots that answer the 80% of questions where they are confident, but escalate to a human if they’re unsure about a response rather than hallucinating one (like in the Air Canada case).
+This is done simply by routing the question to a human when the trustworthiness score falls below a chosen threshold.
+If human escalation is not possible, untrustworthy responses can at least visually be flagged (as done in our playground).

 Auto-labeling